ADGEfficiency/adgefficiency.github.io/_posts/2020-04-25-world-models.md

 $$ \mu_{g+1} = \frac{1}{n_{best}} \sum_{n_{best}} x_{g} $$

-Our next step is to update our covariance matrix $C$.  *[You can find a refresher on estimating a covariance matrix from samples in Appendix Four]().*
+Our next step is to update our covariance matrix $C$.  *You can find a refresher on estimating a covariance matrix from samples in Appendix Five.*

 The CMA-ES covariance matrix estimation is more complex than this, and involves the combination of two updates known as rank-one and rank-$\mu$.
 Combining these update strategies helps to prevent degeneration with small population sizes, and to improve performance on badly scaled or non-separable problems.